Tom Young (Ohio politician)

 Tom Young is a Republican member of the Ohio House of Representatives representing the 37th district.

-He was elected in 2020 unopposed.
-Young first attempted to run for House District 42 in 2014, but could not gain enough support from the Montgomery County Republican party, losing the nomination to now Senator Niraj Antani.
+Born in Dayton and raised in Miamisburg, Young currently resides in Washington Township.
+Before entering the legislature, he served on the Montgomery County Board of Elections and the Wright State University Board of Trustees, and worked as a senior vice president in wealth management.
+He first attempted to run for House District 42 in 2014, but could not gain enough support from the Montgomery County Republican party, losing the nomination to now State Senator Niraj Antani.